1 Set the pump speed and displacement or output flow.

 3. The Flow of Free Air calculation is shown at the bottom of the calculator.

-Please inform us if you find any errors and do not really on on these calculations for safety critical applications.
+Please inform us if you find any errors and do not really on these results without double checking figures using manual calculations.